briansunter/graph/site/src/content/logseq/issue-12.md

 The "context length" controls how much text input and instructions the model can understand and how much text it can generate.

-In earlier models, you were limited to around six pages of input and output text. , you can generate and analyze 50 pages of text.
+In earlier models, you were limited to around six pages of input and output text.
+Now, you can generate and analyze 50 pages of text.

 This opens up so many new possibilities, such as feeding entire research papers or legal cases in and answering questions about them or generating a 50-page film screenplay.